contest-framework/server-old/README.md

 Tertestrial runs configurable tasks on files or parts of files.
 Tasks are triggered by hotkeys from within your code editor, or automatically on file save.
-An example is running a particular unit test that you want to make green as part of test-driven development.
+A common application for this is running a particular unit test that is currently driving your development, i.e. which you want to make green, as part of test-driven development.

-[screencast]
+With Tertestrial you can do this with an absolute minimum of key presses, noise and slowdown from unnecessary test runs, and without having to leave your text editor.

+[screencast coming soon]

-Tertestrial works with all test frameworks (see the ones [supported out of the box](mappings)) and any text editor with a [Tertestrial plugin](#editor-plugins).
+Tertestrial works with all test frameworks (a lot are built-in) and any text editor with a [Tertestrial plugin](#editor-plugins).